 The Board could be responsible for conducting special studies covering topics representing current personnel issues in government and new City personnel policies.
 The Board's completion of such studies on personnel issues better serves the community by bringing issues to the surface, having public hearings on these issues, and making its findings known in the form of reports which could be made available to the community.

 c.
 A list of the board's major accomplishments.

-CIVIL SERVICE BOARD MAJOR ACCOMPLISHMENTS 2022
+CIVIL SERVICE BOARD MAJOR ACCOMPLISHMENTS 2024

-During the 20 meetings held in 2022, the Civil Service Board conducted:
+During the 18 meetings held in 2024, the Civil Service Board Members and Staff: